aarongustafson/jekyll-webmention_io/docs/syndication.md

 title: "Syndication"
 ---

-A core concept of [POSSE](https://indieweb.org/POSSE) is the syndication of content from your blog to [silos](https://indieweb.org/silo) such as Twitter, Github, and so forth.
+A core concept of [POSSE](https://indieweb.org/POSSE) is the syndication of content from your blog to [silos](https://indieweb.org/silo) such as Mastodon, Github, and so forth.
 Syndication is often done manually, but services like [Brid.gy](https://brid.gy/) make it possible to automate the process using webmentions.
 Additionally, sites like [IndieNews](https://news.indieweb.org/) make it possible to publish links to the service in the same way.

 To enable syndication to services supporting webmention, this plugin includes some convenience configuration that makes it easy to indicate common webmention targets that you'd like to use for posts.
 This mechanism comes in the form of: